uvaai/ml1/40 week4/40 AlphaGo/content.md

 algorithm we discussed this week, where we learn to predict a y-value based on some x-value, given a set of training examples.
-This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also numbers we can use as regression targets, based on the current state of the board (i.e. which pieces are placed where).
+This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also numbers we just can use as regression targets, and uses the the current state of the board (i.e. which pieces are placed where) as the function input.
 These are of course a *much* harder functions to try and learn, and they definitely won’t have a straightforward set of training examples, but it is possible.
 The algorithm still uses *gradient descent* to try and find the minimum of some cost function and the whole system actually works surprisingly similar to linear regression, even if the model is much more complicated.
 Once we have learned these functions, we can simply select the next move that will result in the board state with the highest probability of winning the game.

 This explanation is a little oversimplified in places, but the core algorithm really does just approximate these values using gradient descent.
 The hard part is of course getting the right training data, which in part was large collection of games played by humans.
-In addition, the algorithm played versus itself many, many times, in order to get a better sense of what the win probabilities of certain board states was.
+In addition, the algorithm played versus itself many, many times, in order to get a better estimate of what the win probabilities of certain board states are.
 This allowed the algorithm to also explore new strategies and not just learn from human games.
 Because number of positions is *so* large, this also required a complex ability to generalize these patterns to new board positions, which it might not have specifically